 Accurate information is critical to generate appropriate levels of concern from governments and the civil society.
 Public information professionals and journalists have to address security issues associated with new information technology advances.
 These developments require a deep understanding and level of specialization to match the pressure and expectations of media professionals’ daily work.

-Over the three-day course participants will become acquainted with the latest developments in cyber threats, countering cyber crime measures, internet governance and privacy issues.
+Over the two-day course participants will become acquainted with the latest developments in cyber threats, countering cyber crime measures, internet governance and privacy issues.
 Journalists and public information professionals will acquire key tools to find and verify sources reliability, to secure their personal information and media infrastructures, to frame ethical debates on national security and freedom of expression.
 Participants will meet high-level cyber security experts, as well as practitioners from international organizations and media professionals in this field, expanding their professional network in a select, international environment.